yiq213/youtube-and-video/deploy/README.md

 ## Steps

+1. Create your Dev and Prod projects.
+Ensure you have required roles, or `Editor` role.
+2. Update your .env values.
-First, follow "Every Session" guidance from [../README.md](../README.md).
+3. Follow "Every Session" guidance from [../README.md](../README.md).